 The Hume Center, the Program in Writing and Rhetoric, and the Creative Writing Program are proud to offer this free workshop series open to all students from all majors.
 Come study the Art of Writing in intensive, fun, hands-on workshops with the dynamic faculty of the Creative Writing Program.
 You’ll leave with an expanded understanding of writing and a sheaf full of pages.

-Winter 2016 Schedule
+Spring 2016 Schedule

 All workshops are free, open to the entire Stanford community, and held in the Hume Center for Writing and Speaking in Building 250, Room 106, from 5:30-7:00pm, unless otherwise specified.
 Snacks are provided!